andrewbranch/blog/posts/2019-10-23_Debugging_the_TypeScript_Codebase.md

   wrapperClassName: dark-only
 -->
 ! ![A rough, hand-drawn architecture diagram of the TypeScript codebase](images/ts-diagram-dark.png) !
 Whiteboarding the compiler structure.
 Not scientific.
-Not complete. <br/> Don’t @ me.
-Get out of here with your diagramming prowess.
+Not complete.
+Don’t @ me.
+Get out of here with your diagram nitpicking.

 ### Know Your Nodes!